Today’s Topic: Setting Goals the Best Way for Your Athlete

-Also, the A in SMART is for adjustable for a reason.
-Meaning if life intervenes, if you get sick, if your coach is an a mood, if you don’t get to go to that event today, if whatever, you can go, “All right.
+Also, the A in SMART stands for adjustable for a reason.
+It means if life intervenes, if you get sick, if your coach is an a mood, if you don’t get to go to that event today, if whatever, you can go, “All right.
 Today’s Wednesday.
 I still have five to get.
 It’s not looking good.
 How about I aim for three?
 Or, maybe I can switch my focus to XYZ.”

 You could also say, “Hey, coach.
 Are we going to go to vault in the next couple of days?
 I’m just curious.
-I’m trying to kind of plan out my goals for the week.”
-I don’t know a single coach who would be like, “Goals?
+I’m trying to plan out my goals for the week.”
+I don’t know a single coach who would say, “Goals?
 You shouldn’t be worried about that.”
-I mean, maybe.
-Who knows?

-There are a lot of wild and crazy coaches out there.
-But if they’re like, “Oh, you have a goal to get to vault?
+There are a lot of wild and crazy coaches out there, but if they’re saying, “Oh, you have a goal to get to vault?
 Hey, maybe we can try to go there tomorrow.”
 A lot of the time it comes down to speaking up and saying, “You know, I’ve got this goal of getting this.
 Can you help me with that?
 Or would that be possible this week?”
-If they go, “No, we’re not going to get there,” then you’re like, “Okay, then I’m going to move my timeline out an extra week so then I can have a better chance of getting it.”
+If they say, “No, we’re not going to get there,” then you respond with, “Okay, then I’m going to move my timeline out an extra week so then I can have a better chance of getting it.”

 Learn How to Get Flexible

-Back to perfectionism, flexibility is not our strong suit for those of you who are like, “I really want to please.
-I really want to do well.
-I really want to be perfect.
-I want to get every goal I ever set.”
-That’s part of the training, is learning how to be flexible.
-Something that I’ve had to do personally is switch from to-do lists to wish lists.
+Back to perfectionism – flexibility is not a strong suit for those of us who are really want to please, to do well, and really want to be perfect.
+For those of us who want to get every goal we ever set, that’s part of the training.
+It’s learning how to be flexible.
+This is something I’ve had to do personally, switch from to-do lists to wish lists.

-What I do is I start my day with what I call a brain dumb, like all the things I’d love to do today.
+What I do is I start my day with what I call a brain dump of all the things I’d love to do today.
 I dump it all out on a piece of paper.
-Then, I pull out my calendar, and I look, like, “All right, it’s nine AM.
-I got five clients.
+Then, I pull out my calendar, and I look, at, “All right, it’s nine AM.
+I have five clients.
 I have three windows of time.
 What can I get done today?”
-Then, I go, “Oh, realistically, I can get done like two of these things in my insanely long list.”
+Then, I go, “Realistically, I can get done two of these things on my insanely long list.”

 I write a little wish list, and I go, “At 9:30 I’ll do this.
 At 12 I’ll do that.
 At two I’ll do this.”
 And do I finish it every single time?
 No, but I’m not mad at myself because my goal, my overarching goal is to be a grateful servant, you know, to really do good work and be of service.
 If I’ve done that, then I accept myself that day.